ambient-innovation/django-ai-kit-auth/react-lib/README.md

 Its values are:

 * `Identifier.Username`: login only with username
-* `Identifier.Email`: login only with email address
+* `Identifier.Email`: login only with email address and remove username field from register form
 * `Identifier.UsernameOrEmail`: login with either username or email address (default)

 ### UserStore